AdobeDocs/platform-learn.en/help/platform/schemas/plan-your-data-model.md

 ---
 title: Plan your data model
-description: This video reviews what you should do before you start building your schemas in Adobe Experience Platform, such as documenting your business use cases, being familiar with your Platform license, knowing the constraints of Platform and identifying what data to ingest.
+description: This video reviews what to do before you start building your schemas in Adobe Experience Platform.
+It covers key tasks like document your business use cases, understand your Platform license, know the product guardrails, and identify what data to ingest.
 role: Data Architect
 feature: Schemas
 kt: 7932